Speedrun Spotlight - Hollow Knight featuring Emray

 Emray’s Frost Fatales run has a lot of flavor and skill on display itself.
 She is eloquent and knowledgeable about the game; performing tricks and expert movement while talking about the game and describing what is going on at the same time.
 Marathon runs are an interesting idea for runners because there are no resets or retries.
 You are on a stage, and you have to take whatever outcome you get.
 Sometimes tactics that would result in your death on a miss would have to be avoided, and slower strategies employed simply so that you could finish a run for the show.
 Considering all of that, Emray was only 43 seconds slower than her World Record 1st place time in this category.

 During her run, she mentioned the trick Spire Pogo being a developer intended shortcut.
 I was interested in this developer-speedrunner relationship, so I pressed her on this to find out more.
-She explained the pogo is a tactic in the game, and there is an object you can pogo off of to skip the skill needed to reach the new section.
+She explained the pogo is a tactic in the game where you attack downwards to make contact with an item, and bounce yourself up (kinda of like using a pogo-stick), and there is an object you can pogo off of to skip the skill needed to reach the new section.
 The developer is aware of this and has never removed the skip.
-“There never directly said it to us, but they have removed skips they did not want in.
+“They never directly said it to us, but they have removed skips they did not want in.
 You used to be able to get to Crystal Guardian 2 by pogo-ing off of a bookshelf,” she explained.
 “They removed that bookshelf.”

 Hollow Knight has been Emray’s main game when streaming for the better part of 2 years.
 She will take breaks and play other games, and she says it helps with her performance across games.
 After taking a month or so to stream and play Metroid: Samus Returns, she was able to hit a Hollow Knight speedrun goal that she had been grinding for months.
 “You need that mental break to be able to come back and play better.”
 She attributes this to the streaming atmosphere she has cultivated, but laments that you do see a drop when playing an off-game.
 “I have a really great community, but I will see a drop in viewers when I play Evergate.
 There’s definitely a niche there for Hollow Knight, but that is just part of streaming.”